Caleb-Mantey/design-patterns-in-js/Readme.md

 Lets take an example from our `MailerSmtpService` class in the first example and lets make it support this principle.

 #### MailerSmtpService - ( Initial )
-This is our initial implementation for the for the `MailerSmtpService`.
+This is our initial implementation for the `MailerSmtpService`.
 Nothing fancy here yet
 ```javascript
     class MailerSmtpService{
         constructor(){